Estimation and inference for transfer learning with high-dimensional quantile regression: Introduction

 It is critical in transfer learning to decide which source datasets are transferable and thus helpful for performance enhancement of high-dimensional quantile regression in the target task.
 We evaluate the similarity between the target and source tasks via the difference of their quantile regression coefficients and obtain the transferable source datasets if the corresponding difference is less than a delicately designed level by temporally assuming that these coefficients were known.
+Consequently, the transferable source datasets are allowed to be varying with different quantile levels, a more flexible scenario in practice while aiming to address the heterogeneity.
 We further propose a procedure to identify the transferable source datasets.
-By properly choosing the level of difference, we show the consistency of detection procedure and thus conclude that the detected transferable source datasets are contained in the true transferable source with probability tending to one.
+By properly choosing the level of difference, we show the consistency of detection procedure and conclude that the detected transferable sources are contained in the truly transferable ones with probability tending to one.
 As a result, the proposed transfer learning procedure can be applied in practice with theoretical guarantee.